gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **Getting Into Infosec Podcast** Stories of how Infosec and Cybersecurity pros got jobs in the field so you can be inspired, motivated, and educated on your journey. - https://gettingintoinfosec.com/

+* **Unsupervised Learning** Weekly podcasts and biweekly newsletters as a curated summary intersection of security, technology, and humans, or a standalone idea to provoke thought, by Daniel Miessler. https://danielmiessler.com/podcast/

 ## Cybersecurity YouTube Channels
 _This list was originally forked/curated from here: https://wportal.xyz/collection/cybersec-yt1 on (7/29/2020) Attribution and appreciation to d4rckh_